ochocinco0601/Bus_olly/BOS-prompt for BO template validation.md

 - A partially completed Business Observability Template
 - (Optional) Known `Step Type` (e.g., Execution, Validation, Compliance)
 - (Optional) Any domain-specific context about the system or business process
 ---
-## Output Format
-Return the enhanced template in the same structure with one row per field.
-Use markdown tables or field-level listings.
-Place bulleted suggestions inside the field's cell when multiple values are expected.
----
 ## Prompt Matrix Reference (for reasoning)
 | Signal Type        | Step Type     | Prompt Guidance                                                                 |